Copositivity, discriminants and nonseparable signed supports: Nonseparable signed supports

-Wang conjectured that simplicity of some vertex could be dropped.
-Moreover, although \cite[Theorem 4.1]{Wang_Nonneg} is stated in terms of hyperplanes determined by the points in $\A_+$, the proof uses that any simplex of maximal dimension with vertices in $\A_+$ either does not intersect $\A_-$ or contains it in its interior, linking to the notion of nonseparability.
-In fact, all the signed supports with $\A_-\subseteq\intt(\conv(\A_+))$ that are known to be SONC are nonseparable signed supports (\Cref{def:nonseparable:pairs}).
-In \Cref{fig:pentagons}, the nonseparable supports with $\A_-$ intersecting the boundary of the cells in $\mathcal{F}(\A_+)$ are configurations not covered by \cite[Theorem 4.1]{Wang_Nonneg}.
+Wang conjectured that the assumption of simplicity of some vertex could be dropped.
+Moreover, although \cite[Theorem 4.1]{Wang_Nonneg} is stated in terms of hyperplanes determined by the points in $\A_+$, all that is used in the proof is that any simplex of maximal dimension with vertices in $\A_+$ either does not intersect $\A_-$ or contains it in its interior, linking to the notion of nonseparability.

+Interestingly, all signed supports such that $\A_-$ is in the interior of $\conv(\A_+)$, and that are known to be SONC, are nonseparable (\Cref{def:nonseparable:pairs}).
+However, not all separable signed supports are known to be SONC.
+For example, the nonseparable supports in \Cref{fig:pentagons} with $\A_-$ intersecting the boundary of the cells in $\mR(\A_+)$ are configurations not covered by any of the results above, and in particular by \cite[Theorem 4.1]{Wang_Nonneg}.
 The same holds for the configuration in \Cref{fig:Wang:condition}, as it has no simple vertex.
-Both cases show nonseparable supports not covered by \cite[Theorem 4.1]{Wang_Nonneg}.